Mesa Water Quality at a Glance

 - Brown Road Water Treatment Plant: Mesa’s primary facility processes 72 million gallons per day using conventional filtration, fluoridation, and dual disinfection with chlorine dioxide and chlorine for Colorado River water.

-- Signal Butte Water Treatment Plant: The newest facility, completed in 2018, features cutting-edge ozone disinfection technology with 24 MGD capacity to serve southeast Mesa’s growing population.
+- Signal Butte Water Treatment Plant: Newer facility featuring advanced ozone disinfection technology with 24 MGD capacity serving southeast Mesa’s growing population.

-- Smart Water Management: Implementation of advanced monitoring systems throughout the distribution network for real-time water quality tracking, leak detection, and pressure management across Mesa’s 130+ square miles.
+- Smart Water Management: Advanced monitoring systems throughout the distribution network enable real-time water quality tracking, leak detection, and pressure management across Mesa’s 138+ square miles.

 Customer Protection Initiatives